aqeelahmad/tech-terms/README.md

 ## Backend
-- **Warm Cache**: Cache warming is when websites artificially fill the cache so that real visitors will always get a cache hit
+- **Warm Cache**: Cache warming is when websites artificially fill the cache so that real visitors will always get a cache hit or in other words, cache won't be built even for the first user and is always cached